devinkr/javascript-oop/README.md

 ### Default Context

-When a function is called, but it's not a method on an object, and no context is otherwise assigned (see later sections), then the context is set to the default context.
+When a function is called, but it's not a method on an object, and no context is otherwise assigned, then the context is set to the default context.
 In a browser, the default context is the `window` object.

 ```js
 function revealThis() {